In Charles Bukowski’s famous novel, Hollywood, one of his many famous cult classics, his alter-ego “Henry Chinaski” describes actors as follows:

 Truth and lies in novels

 The problem with “pretending” is that readers, if they have themselves been in the trouble that the characters are in, will recognize whether the descriptions are true to life or not.
-(As in Anthony Bourdain recognizing that James Frey’s descriptions of his addiction an recovery are fake.)
+(As in Anthony Bourdain recognizing that James Frey’s descriptions of his addiction and recovery are fake – due to Bourdain’s personal experience.)
 And if they’re fake, it’s no crime – it’s fiction after all – but the book will not go down as well.

 A case in point